AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 Communications utilizes [PDF and XFA templates](#supported-document-types) with [XML data](#form-data) to generate a single document on demand or multiple documents using a batch job at defined interval.

-A Communications API helps combine a template (XFA or PDF) with customer data ([XML data](#form-data)) to generate documents in PDF and Print Formats like PS, PCL, DPL, IPL, and ZPL formats.
+The Communications APIs helps combine a template (XFA or PDF) with customer data ([XML data](#form-data)) to generate documents in PDF and Print Formats like PS, PCL, DPL, IPL, and ZPL formats.

 Typically, you create a template using [Designer](use-forms-designer.md) and use Communications APIs to merge data with the template.
 Your application can send the output document to a network printer, a local printer, or to a storage system for archival.
 A typical out of the box and custom workflows look like the following:

 ![Communications Workflow](assets/communicaions-workflow.png)

 Depending on the use case, you can also make these documents available for download via your Website or a storage server.

 ## Communication APIs

 Communications provide HTTP APIs for on-demand and batch document generation:

-* **[Synchronous APIs](https://adobedocs.github.io/experience-manager-forms-cloud-service-developer-reference/api/sync/)** are suitable for on-demand, low latency, and single record document generation scenarios.
+* **[Synchronous APIs](https://www.adobe.io/experience-manager-forms-cloud-service-developer-reference/)** are suitable for on-demand, low latency, and single record document generation scenarios.
 These APIs are more suitable for user-action based use cases.
 For example, generating a document after a user completes filling a form.

-* **[Batch APIs (Asynchronous APIs)](https://adobedocs.github.io/experience-manager-forms-cloud-service-developer-reference/api/batch/)** are suitable for scheduled, high throughput, and multiple document generation scenarios.
+* **[Batch APIs (Asynchronous APIs)](https://www.adobe.io/experience-manager-forms-cloud-service-developer-reference/)** are suitable for scheduled, high throughput, and multiple document generation scenarios.
 These APIs generate documents in batches.
 For example, phone bills, credit card statements, and benefits statements generated every month.

 Some of the major uses of Communication APIs are: